-Negative project stock change ($C{ACR,t}$) before the first offset credit issuance is a negative balance of greenhouse gas emissions.
-After the first offset issuance, negative project stock change is a Reversal.
-AFOLU reversals must be reported and compensated following requirements detailed in the Reversal Risk Mitigation Agreement and the Buffer Pool Terms and Conditions, Exhibit 1 of the ACR Standard.
-As outlined in Exhibit 1, sequestration projects will terminate automatically if a Reversal causes project stocks to decrease below baseline levels prior to the end of the Minimum Project Term.
+Negative project stock change (C{ACR,t}) before the first offset credit issuance is a negative balance of GHG emissions.
+After the first offset issuance, negative project stock change is a reversal.
+AFOLU reversals must be reported and compensated following requirements detailed in the ACR Reversal Risk Mitigation Agreement and the Buffer Pool Terms and Conditions, Exhibit 1 of the ACR Standard.
+As outlined in Exhibit 1, sequestration projects will terminate automatically if a reversal causes project stocks to decrease below baseline levels prior to the end of the minimum project term.